 All of Ohio's children will engage in high-quality early learning and healthy development experiences that prepare them for school and build a solid foundation for lifelong success.

 Ohio is a leader, creating an environment where: families have the knowledge and resources to support their children's education and healthy development; children have access to high-quality early learning experiences led by skilled professionals; children begin school healthy and ready to learn; schools are ready to receive, educate, engage, and involve all children and families; public and private stakeholders partner to advance the early childhood vision; and communities and policy makers understand and actively support the development of young children.

 Early Intervention (EI) is a statewide system that provides coordinated early intervention services to parents of eligible children under the age of three with developmental delays or disabilities.
 EI is grounded in the philosophy that young children learn best from familiar people in familiar settings.
 Every family served in EI will have a local EI team that consists of a service coordinator, service providers, and your family.
 Your team works with you in your home or other places you and your family spend time to develop a coordinated plan called an Individualized Family Service Plan (IFSP).
 You and your team will work through your IFSP plan to use your existing supports and resources—and build upon them—to learn to enhance your child’s learning and development.
 More information can be found on the Ohio Early Intervention website.

-To get more information about Early Intervention (EI) in your county, contact your contract manager or Family and Children First Council coordinator by clicking here.
+To get more information about Early Intervention (EI) in your county, contact your contract manager or Family and Children First Council coordinator by visiting the Ohio Early Intervention website.

 Help Me Grow Home Visiting